ISLA IPGT 22356

 -

-MetodologiaMethodologyThe lessons in this course are practical and are taught in a project-based context, complemented by guidance and mentoring of the work, with role-play client - softwarewhose.
+MetodologiaMethodologyThe lessons in this curricular unit are practical and are taught in a project-based context, complemented by guidance and mentoring of the work, with role-play client - softwarewhose.
 A SCRUM-based development methodology is used, defined by sprints, with User Stories identified for task development and their respective priority, as well as follow-up meetings, sprint planning, sprint reviews and sprint retrospective.

 -